What is #magicjudges-rules?

 Of course.
 However, it’s always a good idea to have a judge physically present at your tournaments.
 If you would like more information about finding a certified judge near you, or about becoming a judge yourself, please ask!

 I’m a judge and want to help out with answering questions.
 Are there any rules?

 That’s great; we’re always looking for people to help out.
 However, understand that this channel isn’t really a training ground for people to test out their knowledge and take guesses at rules questions.
 This is where people who have honest questions come to have them answered.

 If you are a judge who wants to start helping out, try sitting back for a while and thinking about answers you’d give while others do so.
 It’s a great learning opportunity and will help you when you build the confidence and skill to answer questions on your own.

 Lastly, respect the requests of the Operators.
 If they maintain that a conversation topic is off the table, don’t continue that line of thought.
-Those who answer rules questions aren’t exempt from a one-hour timeout.
+Those who answer rules questions aren’t exempt from a timeout.